CuteSlime/P13_Mettez_a_l_echelle_une_application_Django_en_utilisant_une-_architecture_modulaire/docs/source/full_install.rst

 Database Management
 -------------------

-1. Open a SQLite3 session:
+1. In the project folder, open a SQLite3 session:

    .. code-block:: bash